Register Online Now through June 4, 2022.

 Hawaiʻi Handweavers' Hui members receive a discounted class fee.
 If you are interested in becoming a member please click HERE.

 MAP Downtown Art Center - Parking in building, Chinatown Gateway Garage, enter on Bethel Street.
 Weekday rate: $3.00 for two hours, $1.50 for additional 30 minutes.
 Weekend rate: $.50 for 30 minutes, maximum fee of $3.00.
+All Day weekday pass: park your car before 10 am, take your ticket back up to the person in the kiosk and request the $10 all day pass.
+All transactions in cash.

 MAP to HHH Classroom